yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 # ELAP-seq-poly-A-RNA-workflow

 Each replicate should contain two input libraries and an two IP libraries.
-The libraries are built with superscript IV or III.
+The libraries are built with superscript III or IV.

 ## 1. processing of Fastq reads